 - Issues related to GUI and Cosmetic

-Q31) What do you mean by profiling in case of performance testing?
+Q31) What do you mean by profiling in the case of performance testing?

 Ans: The process with the help of which in miniature level performance bottleneck are identified is known as profiling.